rajington/windowsapp/README.md

 - open apps, links, or files
 - and more!

+#### Modular Configs

 If you want to make your config files more modular, put some `.coffee` or `.js` files in `~/.windowsapp/` and `require()` them from your main config file.

+#### Auto-Reload Configs

+When you enable this feature via the menu, Windows.app will reload your config file any time `~/.windowsapp.coffee`, `~/.windowsapp.js`, or any file within `~/.windowsapp/` changes.

+#### Config Caveats

 Note: If both config files exist, the most recently modified one will be chosen.
 You can override this by using `touch`.
 Also, if your config file fails to load for some reason, all your key bindings are un-bound (as a precaution, presuming that your config file is in an unpredictable state).
 They will be re-bound again next time your config file is successfully loaded.

-#### Auto-Reload Configs

-When you enable this feature via the menu, Windows.app will reload your config file any time `~/.windowsapp.coffee`, `~/.windowsapp.js`, or any file within `~/.windowsapp/` changes.

 ## Example Config